 “You Can’t Improve What You Don’t Measure!”

 Running a business without understanding these financial reports is like driving a car without a dashboard.
-Let’s look into each of these financial reports in detail..
+Let’s look into each of these financial reports in detail.

 One of the methods of collecting and storing financial information is the double entry method where for every amount of money transacted there will be a debit entry in one account and a credit entry in another account.
 All the accounts will either have a credit balance or a debit balance.

-These two statements are considered to be the most important financial statements for a variety of people interested in any company or organisation.
+These two statements are considered to be the most important financial statements for a variety of people interested in any company or organization.
 For instance, one could be an investor wanting to invest in the company.
 One could be a supplier wanting to supply goods and services.
-One could be a lender who has leant money to the company and wants to know if the company is doing well enough to repay the loan taken.
+One could be a lender who has lent money to the company and wants to know if the company is doing well enough to repay the loan taken.

 The profit and loss statement is the financial state of affairs of a company for a given period usually a financial year encapsulated in the form of either a profit or loss for the company.
 Typically, companies make a profit and loss statement for a quarter or even a month to help the company assess its performance vis-à-vis objectives set.
 In the household example, the family tends to make a profit and loss statement every month coinciding with the receipt of salary for the month.

 Based on the important financial statements of the company people can come to conclusions about the financial health of the company and take steps to engage with that company.
 Similarly, these statements are among the more important reports for small businesses.
 These reports assess the financial performance of any business in the respective financial year.